My 2005 head shot, which was clearly very serious business.

 So how do I tell a story like this and not sound pathetic?
 How do I say the words “I feel good about the decision that I made” and have anyone in the world believe me, when the other choice would have meant becoming a massively wealthy star of a mega-successful show?
 I don’t know if it’s possible to convince most people on this point; there’s a hell of a lot of cultural baggage having to do with the value we place on fame and money involved here.

 But I also don’t think I care anymore whether I “seem” like a sad failed actress.
 I’m not an actress.
 I’m not sad.
 And I’m also not a failure.
 The one thing I always wanted more than anything else (and certainly wanted more than I wanted to be an actress) ended up happening: I wrote a book, and it was published.
-And then I wrote another, and it was published, too.
-Another is coming out in the spring.
+And then I wrote five more, and they were or are about to be published, too.
+The seventh is coming out next year.
 I’m living in the place in the world that I want to live in with the people I want to live with, and while I suppose it’d be nice to have a bunch more money, I’m good — great, even — with what I’ve got.